DIEAbdulHadi/NebuloViz/docs/README.md

 - **Docker**: The project is containerized using Docker.
 To set up the application, use the provided `docker-compose.yml` file.
 - **CI/CD Pipeline**: GitHub Actions automates testing, builds, and deployment.
+- **_This project is in its initial development phase and may require additional testing and integration for production use._**
 ---

 ## How to Contribute